malpern/cursor-mirror/readme.md

 - **Key Frameworks**:
   - SwiftUI for UI components
   - AVFoundation/AVKit for video playback
+  - CloudKit for iCloud integration and device discovery
-  - Vision for QR code scanning
+  - Network framework for connection management
-- **Design Focus**: Minimalist interface with clear feedback
+- **Design Focus**: Zero-configuration experience with minimal user intervention
 - **Performance Priority**: Connection reliability and playback stability

-The iOS client app will be a relatively straightforward implementation compared to the server components, focused on reliable playback rather than extensive features.
+The iOS client app will provide a nearly effortless connection experience - just sign in with your iCloud account on both devices, and the connection happens automatically.
+This eliminates all manual configuration steps, greatly simplifying the user experience.

 ## Requirements